lix-it/api-docs/source/index.html.md

 available | true | If set to false, the result will include kittens that have already been adopted.

 <aside class="success">
-Remember — a happy kitten is an authenticated kitten!
+Remember — a happy profile is an authenticated profile!
 </aside>

 ## Get a Specific Kitten